abslan/chatApp/README.md

 ## ✨ Features<br>

 - 📋 View all conversations with last message preview<br>
+- 👆 Swipe left on a user or group card to hide conversation<br>
 - 🔍 Search conversations by contact name<br>
 - ➕ Create new conversation with a contact<br>
 - 💬 View and send messages in a conversation<br>